BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Theoretical Analysis

-That is, the approximate gradient at $W^*(\Theta)$ is exact.
+That is, the approximate gradient at $\wbar$ is exact. \end{proof}

-The assumptions are more restrictive than the numerical experiments.
+These assumptions are more restrictive than the numerical experiments.
 For example, in the Fisher-KPP example, the PDE operator is nonlinear.
-A more comprehensive and general analysis is left for future work, for example, bounding the error of the approximate gradient by the lower level optimization error \cite{pedregosaHyperparameterOptimizationApproximate2022}.
+A more general analysis is shown in the next section, where we bound the error of the approximate gradient by the lower-level optimization error.